JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - To find out if an element is in the array or it isn't, you can use the `.includes()` method.
 I.e. `console.log(friends.includes("Steven"));` this will come out in 'true' if it is in there, 'false' if not.
 - Common example of `.includes()` is in if/else statements.
 I.e. `if (friends.includes("Steven")) {console.log("You have a friend called Steven");` would be true.
 - The `shift` method allows you to remove the first element of an array.
 - The `concat` method can add two arrays together to create a new array.
+- The `forEach` method is used to execute a function for each item in an array.
+-     array.forEach(function(item) {
+  // code to execute for each item
+  });
+- With the `forEach` method, you don't define a new function, you just use the function keyword.

 - Using the `let` keyword on a variable, allows for the variable to be re-assigned/mutated.
 Using a `const` variable, means that it will not be able to be reassigned in the code.
 You can also not have 'empty' `const` variables.
 - <strong>It is best practice to always use `const` as it is the best way to avoid any bugs in the future</strong>.